Buses in Prague: History

 The first buses in Prague were operated experimentally in 1908 in the Malá Strana district, but the unreliable technology at the time led to the trial service being declared a failure after 20 months.
 Regular services did not begin again until 20 June 1925, but have been in continuous operation ever since that date.

 In the 1990s and 2000s, the metropolitan system was expanded and integrated with suburban transport as Prague Integrated Transport (PID), although a few areas remain outside this system.

 Buses fulfil many different roles in Prague's public transport system.
 Many lines serve as connections between the metro, tram, and rail systems and outlying residential areas.
 There are also plans to gradually introduce trunk services, similar to Latin America's bus rapid transit systems.

 Main terminals of metropolitan buses are near metro stations: Černý Most, Zličín, Háje, Letňany, Nové Butovice, Želivského, Českomoravská, Kačerov, Budějovická, Depo Hostivař, Dejvická, Na Knížecí (Anděl), Skalka, Palmovka, Nádraží Holešovice, Florenc etc. Some suburban and long-distance buses stop at these stations.
 The main stations of long-distance buses are Florenc, Černý Most and Zličín.

-Since 2008, ROPID is implementing a plan to differentiate rachial lines with small intervals and articulated buses.
+Since 2008, ROPID is implementing a plan to differentiate radial lines with small intervals and articulated buses.
 Some telematic systems are widely implemented (GPS monitoring, traffic signal preference).

 From 2016 the buses in Prague have an average speed of 25,3 km/h.

+As of 2022 the bus network was extended with trolley bus lines.